dododdias/CS-303---Assignment-2/README.md

 To run the code, it just requires you to run the main file, where all the files are included on it, making it run perfectly.

-Employee.cpp file creates the math for the calculations Employee.h file creates the class and functions Single_Linked_List.cpp creates all the functions for positioning Single_Linked_List.h use all the operations for the functions main runs the code.
+Employee.cpp file creates the math for the calculations

+Employee.h file creates the classes

+Single_Linked_List.cpp creates all the functions for positioning

+Single_Linked_List.h use all the operations for the functions

+main runs the code.

 Here is a screenshot of how the code runs: